 Did you know that you can buy a jellyfish sting protective lotion?
 It may be worth stocking up before your trip and packing water shoes, too ... ha ha.

-If you head east on the beach, you’ll start seeing the hotels and condos that line Orange Beach’s shores.
+If you head east on the beach, you'll start to see the many hotels and condos lining the shores.

-I’d imagine this stretch of beach gets very busy during the hot summer when temps in Orange Beach hit the 90s!
+I'd imagine this stretch of beach gets very busy during the hot summer when temps hit the 90s!

 Sounds like a slice of heaven, right?